Fundraising for our two charities

 Over half the population of Morocco are Berber, most of whom live in the mountains where very little Arabic is spoken.
 Although Berber (Amazigh) and Arabic are both official languages in Morocco, all government schools are taught in Arabic, so Berber children, especially girls, are disadvantaged from the start and often don't complete their education so the cycle of illiteracy and poverty continues.

-We want to fund a learning centre in the village of Agounsane for three years that will prepare young Berbers for primary school by teaching them Arabic, improve literacy rates among women, support school children with homework and provide a library with books and computers.
-Local people will be trained to take over the maintenance and administration of the centre.
+We were able to use funds raised to establish a learning centre in the village of Agounsane that prepares young Berber children for primary school by teaching them Arabic.
+The centre has also helped to improve literacy rates among women, support school children with homework and provide a library with books and computers.